yudhisteer/Cleaning-Tables-with-Logistic-Regression/README.md

-# Facial Expression Classification using Logistic Regression
+# Cleaning Tables with Logistic Regression

 ## Plan of Action